-Stimulus-locked ERPs were averaged separately for each type of feedback (reward or loss) and the activity in the 200 ms window prior to stimulus onset served as the baseline.

-Based on visual inspection of the overall grand average ERP, we measured the mean amplitude between 250 ms to 550 ms at electrode site Pz separately for reward and loss trials.
+Stimulus-locked ERPs were averaged separately for each type of feedback (reward or loss), and the activity in the 200-millisecond window before stimulus onset served as the baseline.
+Based on visual inspection of the overall grand average ERP, we measured the mean amplitude between 250 and 550 milliseconds at electrode site Pz separately for reward and loss trials.
 We defined the RewP as the difference between the mean amplitude on gain minus loss trials.
-Our primary analysis was a repeated measures analysis of variance (ANOVA) comparing the two groups across the two conditions (reward and loss).
-We also conducted a univariate analysis of covariance (ANCOVA) to examine whether the hypothesized effect of PO-MDD on RewP was significant when covarying for children's concurrent diagnosis of ODD, ADHD, and GAD.
+Our primary analysis was a repeated-measures analysis of variance comparing the two groups across the two conditions (reward and loss).
+We also conducted a univariate analysis of covariance to examine whether the hypothesized effect of PO-MDD on RewP was significant when covarying for children's concurrent diagnosis of ODD, ADHD, and GAD.
 To further understand the source of any significant group difference in RewP, we used regression to create two residual scores.
-53-55 The first was the residuals from a regression using the mean amplitude of the loss condition to predict the mean amplitude of the reward condition.
+52-54 The first was the residuals from a regression using the mean amplitude of the loss condition to predict the mean amplitude of the reward condition.
 This residual score reflected variation in the reward responses not predicted by the loss response.
 The second was the residuals from a regression using the mean amplitude of the reward condition to predict the mean amplitude of the loss condition.
 This residual reflected variation in loss responses not associated for by reward responses.

-We then used Pearson's product moment correlations to examine the relations between children's depression severity, as well as their manifestations of anhedonia as reported by caregivers, BIS-BAS scores and the RewP (reward minus loss) and the reward residual score.

-All statistical analyses were performed using SPSS (24.0; SPSS Inc., Chicago, Illinois, USA).
+We then used Pearson's product-moment correlations to examine the relations between children's depression severity, as well as their manifestations of anhedonia as reported by caregivers, BIS-BAS scores, and the RewP (reward minus loss) and the reward residual score.
+All statistical analyses were performed using SPSS version 24.0 (SPSS Inc., Chicago, IL).